If you or a member of your family need extra support to maintain your health and independence, you may be able to access:

 Read more about your rights as a patient and your privacy here.

 If you have a complaint about the assessment process or the Care Coordination Centre, you can contact the Care Coordination Centre (details below).

-If you have a complaint about your support from Access Community Health (CCDHB’s contracted home and community support service provider), contact Access first:
+If you have a complaint about your support from Access Community Health or Nurse Maude (CCDHB’s contracted home and community support service provider), contact either Access or for Nurse Maude first: